 SportAbility of Iowa was founded in 2010 to fill a void.
-Since 1968, people with intellectual disabilities have enjoyed participating in sport and recreation through programs established by Special Olympics.
+Since 1968, people with intellectual disabilities have enjoyed participating in sport and recreation through Special Olympics programs.
 However, opportunities for people with physical disabilities and visual impairments were limited or did not exist – until recently.
 The United States Olympic Committee and US Paralympics are working with organizations across the country to establish Paralympic Sport Clubs to create access to programs, equipment, and instruction so people with physical disabilities and visual impairments can participate in sport and recreation.
 SportAbility of Iowa is honored to be the first club in Iowa to attain this status!

 Beth Ward, Co-Founder